A scapular is a

 Breviary] or the Rosary; and

 You can be

 enrolled in the Confraternity of our Lady of Mount Carmel by any

 priest.
 Just obtain a scapular, take it to him to have it blessed, and

 express your desire for enrollment.

 Warning: Some falsely believe that wearing the Brown Scapular

-offers some sort of guarantee of salvation because of the legendary
+offers some sort of guarantee of salvation because of the words said by

-words attributed to Our Lady.
+Our Lady to St. Simon.
 This is against Church teaching, is

 superstitious and a grave error.
 Sacramentals are not magical ways